 This page will give you information about an endometrial ablation.
 If you have any questions, you should ask your GP or other relevant health professional.

-An endometrial ablation is an operation to remove the lining of your uterus (womb).
+An endometrial resection is an operation to remove the lining (endometrium) of your uterus (womb).

 What are the benefits of surgery?